Why study Engineering at Warwick?

 - Flexible courses enable you to experience the different engineering disciplines before making your final decision to specialise in automotive, civil, electronic, manufacturing and mechanical, or mechanical engineering, or to focus on general engineering or business.
 This means that you will normally only find Warwick under ‘General Engineering’ in league tables.

 Why study at Warwick

 (Accrediting institutions: ICE, IstructE, IHE, CIHT)

 Visits to construction sites and lectures from experts in industry provide insights into the latest civil engineering practices.
-You will develop a multidisciplinary approach to solving engineering problems, alongside skills in project management, communication and leadership, and confidence to implement new technologies and optimise existing ones, equipping you for work across many industrial sectors.
+You will take a cross-discipline approach to solving engineering problems and hone your project management, communication and leadership skills.
+All this will give you confidence to implement new technologies and optimise existing ones, equipping you for work across many industrial sectors.

 A level AAA, to include A level Mathematics and Physics.

 You must also achieve a pass in the science practical if your science A level includes a separate practical assessment.

 A levels in applied subjects and mixed portfolios Candidates are considered on an individual basis.
 Grades will be similar to those for candidates taking academic A and AS qualifications.